 top of page

-I am a PhD candidate in Dr. Nathan Kraft’s plant community ecology lab at the University of California, Los Angeles in the department of ecology and evolutionary biology.
-I am interested in the effects of climate change on the composition and structure of plant communities.
-In particular, I study how changes in water availability affect competition and coexistence in an annual grassland in Southern California.
+I am a postdoc at Colorado State University working with Dr. Carrie Havrilla in the Dryland Ecology and Management lab.
+I completed my PhD in Dr. Nathan Kraft’s plant community ecology lab at the University of California, Los Angeles in 2023.
+I am generally interested in the effects of climate change on the composition and structure of plant communities.
+For my dissertation I studied how changes in water availability affect competition and coexistence in an annual grassland in Southern California.
+My current research focuses on climate adaptive trait based approaches to dryland restoration.

 I grew up in Washington DC and then moved to Minnesota for my undergraduate education at Carleton College.
 I spent a few years after college working for the Minnesota Conservation Corps and as a field technician on various research projects including studies on herbivory in a tallgrass prairie and the translocation of desert tortoises.
-I started my PhD at UCLA in 2017.
 In my free time I enjoy hiking, biking, watching NBA basketball, weaving, and hanging out with my dog Bambam.

 bottom of page